 - Fold the flour mixture into the egg yolk mixture (it will have a sandy texture), then pour in the melted and cooled butter, stirring gently until the butter is just incorporated into the mix.
 Finally, carefully fold in the egg whites.

-- Pour the batter into the prepared pan, then bake for 35-40 minutes or until the point of a knife comes out clean when inserted in the center.
+- Pour the batter into the prepared pan, then bake for 50 minutes (fan-forced; the time in a static oven will exceed 60 minutes) or until the point of a knife comes out clean when inserted in the center.

 The cake is best eaten the same day, but will keep in an airtight container for a day or two.